AndersDeath/diary2/000-current.md

 # 26 October - Tuesday  - Gündoğan - 27 day of immigration

 Today I did a lot of code.
 Mostly I was working on survey engine which is quite exiting project.
 I will do a free library after this stuff.
 Beside that I learned a lot of interesting stuff including product thinking, english and rhetoric.
 Honestly after finishing of the vacation I don't have a lot of events, becouse I am home mostly. what I can say more?
 I do not know.
-Maybe only that Zigar is a gey.
+Maybe only that Zigar is a homosexual person.
+He is my favourite journalist and his coming out was a huge suprprise for me.